 Global Risk and Safety FAQs

-About Global Risk & Safety
+About Global Risk and Safety

 What happens if there is a crisis abroad?

-Global Risk & Safety is always monitoring world events and news.
-The moment we hear about an emergency abroad where UT travelers are located, we start contacting those individuals to confirm their safety and to ascertain if they need any assistance.
+Global Risk and Safety is always monitoring world events and news.
+The moment we hear about an emergency abroad where UT Austin travelers are located, we start contacting those individuals to confirm their safety and to ascertain if they need any assistance.
 This is why it’s very important to respond to any emails or phone calls you get from us – otherwise, we will start contacting your emergency contacts.
 We also work very closely with Education Abroad during these instances.

 Where can I find health and safety resources for traveling abroad?

-Visit our Health & Safety Resources page.
+Visit the Health & Safety Resources page.

 Do you host any workshops or events I can attend?